Trauma Impacts Substance Use and Recovery

 Early trauma and other forms of trauma impact our ability to cope with stress.
 It can be exhausting to keep trauma-related memories out of our minds (or at least held at bay).
 Often when stress becomes overwhelming, frightening, and at times unbearable, it often leads to addiction.
 Years like 2020 have sent us all into new arenas of stress and fear, which can exacerbate existing traumas.
 It makes perfect sense that an individual who is flooded with shame, dread, fear, and anxiety needs a source of comfort.
-Traumatic experiences can surface at any time, and everyone develops coping mechanisms, whether they are good or bad.
+Traumatic experiences can surface at any time, and everyone develops coping mechanisms, whether they are good or bad – in addiction and recovery.

 As treatment for substance use disorders and trauma have evolved, it has become apparent that a need exists to treat both in a comprehensive process.
 The isolation, fear, shame, and terror are absolutely interrelated; unless the trauma is treated, sobriety does not seem much of an upside for relief for many.
 Even though alcohol or drug use may provide the illusion of helping, it initially gives the addict a false sense of relief from internal experiences.
 We often feel isolated, vulnerable, and like we must work hard to fit in with attempts to be accepted.
 These attempts often include high-risk behaviors leading to compounded guilt, shame, and a risk of additional traumatic experiences.
 Seeking an insatiable yearning for relief or fulfillment, temporary relief may be found in compulsive shopping, alcohol/drug use, unhealthy sexual behavior, and gambling – to mention just a few paths individuals may take.

 - Death of a loved one

 - Sexual abuse

 - War (trauma from combat or deployment)

 - Witnessing traumatic events

 - Near-death situations